Front Range Fed

 • No Bake!
 These are so easy to make and are a godsend when you want to make a sweet snack but don't want to turn your oven on (these No-Bake Pumpkin Cookies are another winner!).

 • Indulgent.
-They're super delicious and are a great little energy bite when you want something sweet.
+They're super delicious and are a great high-protein snack when you also want something sweet.

 • Creamy peanut butter.
-Helps bind everything together and provides good energy.
-Try to choose a low-sugar variety here.
+Peanut butter provides most of the protein in this protein balls recipe while helping hold the ingredients together nicely.
+For best results, try to choose a low-sugar variety here.
 Ingredient lists with only peanuts and a little bit of salt are best.
 You can also sub in other nut butters if you have peanut allergies or peanut butter isn't your thing.

 Variations

-These peanut butter energy bites are easy to customize to your liking.
+These peanut butter protein balls are easy to customize to your liking.
 Don't like flax seeds or chia seeds?
 No problem - just omit them.
 But if you don't mind them, leave them in as they add extra nutrition and help to keep you feeling full a bit longer.
 And, if these are too sweet for you, just nix the honey.
-These are totally customizable so play around with the ingredients and find what works for you..
+These are totally customizable, so play around with the ingredients and find what works for you.

 no bake peanut butter balls on tray.